Learn from the experts: How to choose the right LMS for your organization

 Step 4: Match user stories with learning categories

-Cluster similar user stories, or learning scenarios, and match with different types of learning.
+Cluster similar user stories and match them with types of learning.
 You can use the following learning categories:

 • Step 1: Formal learning, core requirements